arijit-mukherjee24/aws_service_demo/README.md

 **GET** `/api/ocr/results/{jobId}`

 **Path Variables:**
-- `jobId` (required): he job ID returned from the start OCR endpoint
+- `jobId` (required): the job ID returned from the start OCR endpoint

 **Query Parameters:**
 - `pages` (optional): List of page numbers to retrieve.
 If not provided, all pages will be returned.